RiscJ-blockits/riscj-computer-mod/README.md

 Welcome to the instruction set section, where you’ll learn about specifying the different types of commands available for programming your virtual computer in Minecraft.

 Understanding the Instruction Set \
-In computer architecture, the instruction set is a specification a group of commands that a CPU can understand and execute.
+In computer architecture, the instruction set is a specification of a group of commands that a CPU can understand and execute.
 These commands are the building blocks of programs, allowing the CPU to perform operations such as arithmetic, logic, data transfer, and control flow.
 In our Minecraft mod, you can choose between two instruction sets: MIMA and RISC-V. You can also manipulate these and define your own instruction set.

 MIMA Instruction Set \
 The MIMA instruction set is based on the Minimal Machine architecture, a simplified model of a computer system.
 It includes commands such as ADD, SUB, LDC, STV, and JMP, among others.
 For a full list of the instructions, insert the instruction set item in the programming block and click the ?-Symbol.
 The MIMA instruction set provides a straightforward introduction to computer architecture, making it an ideal starting point for learning about programming and execution in Minecraft.